sabrinasettle/RogerSkyline-1/README.md

 So that the public and private key have a handshake so that the key will be greeted by a specific lock.

 You need to disable root access which is port 22, I changed mine to 420, 42 with a zero just in case you were wondering.
-You need to know the parellel port on the local machine, I set my port to 2000, as seen before, but its really what ever you want that works.
-The ip address wil also vary.
+You need to know the parallel port on the local machine, I set my port to 2000, as seen before, but it's really whatever you want that works.
+The ip address will also vary.
 Until you copy this, in your sshd_configue VM file PasswordAuthenication should be set to yes.
 Afterwards it should be changed to no.

 Now I can use this command to access my VM without using Virtualbox: